AguaClara/Textbook/Rapid_Mix/RM_Theory_and_Future_Work.rst

 The time required for the coagulant to be transported to clay surfaces is strongly dependent on the turbidity as indicated by the average spacing of clay particles, :math:`\Lambda_{Clay}`.
 As turbidity increases the spacing between clay particles decreases and the time required for shear to transport coagulant nanoparticles to the clay decreases.
 Increasing the shear also results in faster transport of the coagulant nanoparticles to clay surfaces.
 The times required are strongly influenced by the size of the coagulant nanoparticles because larger nanoparticles diffuse more slowly.

-Below we estimate the time required to achieve 80% attachment of nanoparticles in a 10 NTU clay suspension in a reactor with G of 100 Hz.
+Below we estimate the time required to achieve 80% attachment of nanoparticles in a 10 NTU clay suspension in a reactor with a G of 100 Hz.

 .. code:: python